paramghangas/dap_sql/DPQSR.md

 AND target LIKE 'PAYWALL_CTA'
 AND product_code = 'hboNow'
 GROUP BY 1,2
+union all
+SELECT device_code, date_trunc('month', event_timestamp) as month, count (*) as views
+FROM sp_telegraph.navigation
+WHERE event_timestamp >= '2018-01-01'
+AND view_type = 'Activation'
+AND product_code = 'hboNow'
-ORDER BY 1,2 ASC
+GROUP BY 1,2
 ```

 1b.
-Distinct Purchase Funnel Starts (dedups if someone clicks on CTA twice in a session)
+Distinct Purchase Funnel Starts (deduped and accounts for different implementation on mobile/ ctv devices)
 ```
+-- this part addresses the mobile apps
 SELECT device_code, date_trunc('month', event_date) as month, count(session_id)
 FROM
 (SELECT device_code, date(event_timestamp) as event_date, session_id